fossabot/autom8/README.md

 human_resources_bot.log("WebDriver Initiated")
 ```

 A common issue in process automation is being able to efficiently identify specific elements within an html front end.

 Ideally this should be done with the least lines of code possible.

-This is why we have created the find_by_tag_and_attr method that iterates through every single element of a specific tag on a page and evaluates if any of the elements attributes matches the evaluation string provided then the selected element is returned.
+This is why we have created the find_by_tag_and_attr method that iterates through every single element of a specific tag on a page and evaluates if any of the elements attributes matches the evaluation string provided.
+Matched elements are returned in a list.
 ```
 my_robot = my_RPA(bot_name="my_robot", downloads_directory="my_robot_downloads_folder")
 my_robot.find_by_tag_and_attr(tag, attribute, evaluation_string, sleep_secs)